yagcioglutoprak/Twitter-Comment-Analyzer-GPT-4/README.md

 *Note: If the main tweet has an image, our script also uses image recognition to generate a text representation of the image.
 The text representation is then included in the prompt to OpenAI, providing additional context for the summary.

-*Exciting update: Script now has the option to use ChatGPT via "use_chatgpt" variable.
+*Exciting update: Script now has the option to use ChatGPT via "use_unofficial_api" variable.
 Set to true for NLP analysis with ChatGPT, false for analysis with GPT-3 (text-davinci-003).
 More versatility and enhanced capabilities with this added feature.

 ## Prerequisites